Waffle3z/wally/README.md

 # Packages can be marked as private to prevent them from being published.
 private = true

+[place]
+# Where the shared packages folder is located in the Roblox Datamodel
+shared-packages = "game.ReplicatedStorage.Packages"

+# Where the server packages folder is located in the Roblox Datamodel
+server-packages = "game.ServerScriptStorage.Packages"

 [dependencies]
 # Most dependencies will look like this.
 #